-Prior to his retirement from NASA in January 2008, former astronaut Vance D. Brand served as acting Associate Director for Programs at NASA's Dryden Flight Research Center, Edwards, CA. Prior to that assignment, Brand served as the center's Acting Director and Deputy Director for Aerospace Projects.
+Prior to his retirement from NASA in January 2008, former astronaut Vance D. Brand served as acting Associate Director for Programs at NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA. Prior to that assignment, Brand served as the center's Acting Director and Deputy Director for Aerospace Projects.
 He also briefly served as Acting Chief Engineer after an assignment as Assistant Chief of Flight Operations at Dryden.

 A recognized aerospace engineer and test pilot with almost 10,000 flying hours, Brand is perhaps best known as for his career as a NASA astronaut.
 One of the 19 pilot astronauts selected by NASA in April 1966, Brand initially was a crewmember in the thermal vacuum chamber testing of the prototype Apollo command module and a support crewman on Apollo 8 and 13.
 Later he was backup command module pilot for Apollo 15 and backup commander for Skylabs 3 and 4.
 As an astronaut he held management positions relating to spacecraft development, acquisition, flight safety and mission operations.